ta1itha/liveSession/README.md

 # liveSession

-This is a live session repository for my January 2023 Full Time Class
+This is a live session repository for my January 2023 Full Time Class!